BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/6-tidal.md

 ## Combining Pattern

 A core feature of *Tidal* is the ease in which one can combine pattern using *pattern matching* -- a technique of *functional programming*.
-*Tidal* always "trys" to find a way to match pattern even though they seem not really matchable.
+*Tidal* always "tries" to find a way to match pattern even though they seem not really matchable.

 For example,